piotrdobr3454/PolSourceAssignment/README.md

   original int NOT NULL );

 Back end
-5. It is recommended to use IntelIJ or Visual Studio Code for back end
+7. It is recommended to use IntelIJ or Visual Studio Code for back end.
-6. For using Visual Studio Code:
-6.1 open main folder which contains all the data through Visual Studio Code 6.2 run the PoltestApplication in src/main/java/com/poltest/poltest
+8. For using Visual Studio Code: open main folder which contains all the data through Visual Studio Code, run the PoltestApplication in src/main/java/com/poltest/poltest
-7. For using IntelIJ:
+9. For using IntelIJ:
-7.1 open the project using pom.xml file
-7.2 run the PoltestApplication in src/main/java/com/poltest/poltest
+open the project using pom.xml file run the PoltestApplication in src/main/java/com/poltest/poltest
-8. Agree to install any required file if the program asks for it
+10. Agree to install any required file if the program asks for it.
-9. The message "Started PoltestApplication in" should be print out in the terminal of the program
+11. The message "Started PoltestApplication in" should be print out in the terminal of the program.

 Front end
-10. Install NodeJS from the website: https://nodejs.org/en/download/
+12. Install NodeJS from the website: https://nodejs.org/en/download/
-11. Open Node.js command prompt
+13. Open Node.js command prompt
-12. Set the folder to website\my-vue-app\vue-js-client-crud\src
+14. Set the folder to website\my-vue-app\vue-js-client-crud\src
-13. Type: npm run serve
+15. Type: npm run serve
-14. Go to http://localhost:8081/ at the website
+16. Go to http://localhost:8081/ at the website